KatherineMichel/portfolio/doc/favorite-conference-photos.md

 February 8-9, Portland, Oregon

 ![](favorite-conference-photos/pycascades-2020-dinner-with-guido.jpg)
-At the end of a conference day, I was hanging out in the lobby among other stragglers and was invited to dinner by my friends Vicky and Jonan.
-Guido happened to be in attendance.
+At the end of a conference day, I was hanging out in the lobby among other stragglers and was invited to dinner by my friends Vicky Tuite and Jonan Scheffler.
+Python creator and BDFL Guido van Rossum happened to be in attendance.
 What a magical evening!

 ![](favorite-conference-photos/pycascades-2020-sprints-hanging-out-with-guido.jpg)
 Hanging out with Guido at the sprints